Far Cry 6 villain is 'a hero' says Giancarlo Esposito

 “It is Fidel Casto, and it is Cuba, an island that had so many resources.
 But really the dream...of the ability of that dictator, something got in the way there and hopefully that can change in the years to come."

-Oh, and if you've ever wondered who would win in a fight between Anton Castillo, Gus Fringe and Moff Gideon.
+Oh, and if you've ever wondered who would win in a fight between Anton Castillo, Gus Fring and Moff Gideon.

 "Immediately I say Moff Gideon.
 Gus is colder, and displays that coldness in a particular way.
 I think Anton could be the most violent man on Earth, but given his situation he might not rise to that occasion or might not have the time.
 Moff Gideon is otherworldly, so I'm going to say Moff Gideon."